easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20191008
+## further implemented Monte-Carlo in *runLargeScale.m*
+the current script ran in a way that 1 simulation / 1 batch ran all query points once. based on this, there were 2 ways to randomize disturbance level. for each batch, generate 1 random number; or for points even in the same batch, generate a random level. the point of the first way was that for the same batch, the level was the same. since we were supposed to do Monte-Carlo, keeping the level in each batch the same wasn't really necessary. so I implemented the second way in a not so clean fashion. however, this also made it "useless" to see 1 batch in 1 plot (maybe) b/c the levels changed.

+while we were here, let's take a closer look of the Monte-Carlo process. the purpose was to show mean and variance to a certain property. in my opinion, this property should be at least be constant in theory. in other words, it really has a mean to begin with. the reason why I brought this up, was that I always suspected "this property" varies under different levels of disturbance. if the property in question is the max deviation/penetration, this is probably the case. in this sense, maybe this property/metrics is not ideal. we should choose something "normalized". if this property is stiffness, maybe it's better but I still suspect that it also varies with the level of disturbance. to look at this in another way, we are rendering a infinite stiff wall. max penetration shouldn't change w.r.t level of disturbance.

+## stressed more on stiffness in post-processing
+given the discussion above and all the deviation vs. penetration confusion, stiffness related metrics were chosen to be reported later. this time we carefully chose those positive stiffness.
+I was thinking about making the visualization part a helper function.

+## preliminary findings from Monte-Carlo simulations
+used Xinhai's desktop PC to speed up the process. only looked at stiffness related metrics. in general, the values varied a lot, judging from the variance. the min was at $10^4$ and the max was at $10^5$.

+in details, the point (6,9) was a bit out of place, stiffness too high. was there something wrong that led to this high peak or the peak was supposed to be? at first, I thought there was singularity, meaning the calculation was off. but now I felt like maybe nothing went wrong. it's in the middle of a few points and actually a few better points. the neighborhood seemed to show a rise in the stiffness. but this single point was probably too high. if nothing was wrong, maybe try log axis?

+one way to find out was to run multiple random simulations at this point. and I could maybe swap out the "bad values" if they were indeed problematic.

+a closer look at (6,9) batch by batch showed negative stiffness. this was definitely "wrong". to single out this simulation, `idxQP = 28`. a bunch of useful commands were still in command history instead of in script. basically, for a simulation that went wrong, there was no penetration. deviation in z was always positive. this could be fixed in the post-processing script but I also needed to make sure this "all positive deviation" was supposed to happen.

+## misc
+ready to move and saveFiles were currently not pushed to git by .gitignore

+# 20190919
+## misc
+-  cleared most of the data logging in MIMO and DMIMO controllers. didn't change the other 2 at this point b/c they weren't used. this was the attempt to shrink the data saved after parallel simulation.

+- deleted inport/outport in *disturbTest.slx* b/c they are not used.

+- commented out all the to workspace blocks only in DMIMO controller b/c they are not used.

+# 20190918
+## important points of the meeting
+- [x] do random disturbance level (amplitude) instead of a white noise. white noise could be kept but random amplitude is more important

+- only do DMIMO for now

+- allocate time for subtask (development, simulation) and plan

+- [x] check stiffness and they should all be non-negative

+- remember to add a plot when linearized at a different point

+- [x] add another stiffness: instant stiffness, stiffness at each time point

+- [x] save disturbance and noise

+- [x] choose what to save carefully

+# 20190916
+## tested white noise block
+this block was governed by noise power and sampling time.
+I couldn't and didn't try to find a relationship between the outcome and these two. the point here is that actually these 2 affect the amplitude of the noise at the same time.
+`[0.001, 0.001]` yielded a noise between 4.
+`[0.001/4, 0.001]` yielded a noise between 2.

+# 20190912
+## added noise to demonstrate robustness and sensitivity
+currently the noise and the "randomness" was originated from 2 things. there could be sensor noise. this could be done by changing encoder resolution. the other was when I applied the force disturbance at TCP. these could be white noise and could be applied at the same time.

+the "no noise" case was still kept. for the "noise" case, maybe we could run 10 times per point. in implementation, we could run the whole thing (*runLargeScale.m*) 10 times with noise.

 # 20190910
 ## misc
 - changed 5x5 to 5x3 to debug the code better.